adamsrog/ember-cli-event-calendar/README.md

 This is an ember-addon for implementing my fork of [jQueryEventCalendar](https://github.com/adamsrog/jQueryEventCalendar) plugin.
 This is a work in progress!

-See [http://www.vissit.com/projects/eventCalendar/](http://www.vissit.com/projects/eventCalendar/) for more examples and information.
+See [rogerada.ms/ember-cli-event-calendar](http://rogerada.ms/ember-cli-event-calendar/) for a live example.
+Source for the live demo can be found [here](https://github.com/adamsrog/event-calendar-example).

 ## Installation as an addon
 * `ember install:addon ember-cli-event-calendar`